reflex-dev/reflex-web/blog/2025-09-02-reflex-build.md

 [Reflex Build](https://build.reflex.dev/) is our AI-powered builder that takes a simple prompt — *“Give me a sales dashboard with charts, filters, and a database connection”* and turns it into a working Reflex app.

 Not a toy.
 Not a mockup.
-An real app you can run, edit, and deploy.
+A real app you can run, edit, and deploy.

 Think of it as your co-founder who handles all the boring scaffolding so you can focus on the parts that matter.